pulsar-edit/second-mate/README.md

   * Run `npm test` to run the specs
   * Run `npm run benchmark` to benchmark fully tokenizing jQuery 2.0.3 and the CSS for Twitter Bootstrap 3.1.1
+  * If you make changes to `./src/scope-selector-parser.pegjs` ensure to run `npm run parse` to generate the JS form of PegJS.